Hermes827/CryptoMundo/README.md

 ## Setup
 ### To fork and boot up CryptoMundo simply do the following steps:
 	1. Clone the project into a local directory
-	2. From the terminal, navigate to the cryptoProject_backend folder and run rails db:create
+	2. From the terminal, navigate to the backend folder and run rails db:create
 	3. Run rails db:migrate
 	4. Run rails s
-	5. Run cd ../cryptoProject_frontend1
+	5. Run cd ../frontend
 	6. Run npm install && npm start
 	7. When prompted to run on an alternate server, do so.